anquanscan/sec-tools/README.md

 [PPDS](https://github.com/PinkP4nther/PPDS): A tool to overwrite devices with trash data on Linux
 [attacker-personas](https://github.com/brannondorsey/attacker-personas): 🏴‍☠️ Use attacker personas to improve your threat modeling and cybersecurity practices
 [Windows-Hacks](https://github.com/LazoCoder/Windows-Hacks): Creative and unusual things that can be done with the Windows API.
 [Hacktoberfest2022](https://github.com/iam-roshanj/Hacktoberfest2022): Hacktoberfest2022🥳  Contribute given programs in any language you like😎 Don't forget to give ⭐
+[gke-network-policy-demo](https://github.com/GoogleCloudPlatform/gke-network-policy-demo): This guide demonstrates how to improve the security of your Kubernetes Engine by applying fine-grained restrictions to network communication.
+You will provision a simple HTTP server and two client pods in a Kubernetes Engine cluster, then use a Network Policy restrict connections from client pods.